connellr023/gratis/README.md

 <br />

 ### Overview
-Gratis is a versatile framework designed to promote the separation of concerns, fostering scalable code practices by encapsulating logic within listeners.
+Gratis is a versatile framework designed to promote the separation of concerns, fostering scalable code practices by encapsulating logic within handlers.
 Primarily tailored for creating robust and scalable APIs, the framework follows a *REST-like* architectural style.
 It seamlessly interacts with SQL databases, providing a structured and efficient foundation for building web applications.

 <br />